 Schematic:

-The following are requirements to be met in order to be licensed by NAESB as certified certificate authority:
+The following are requirements to be met in order to be licensed by NAESB as an Authorized Certification Authority:

 3rd party auditing or surety assessment

-The certificate authority shall use qualified 3rd parties, (e.g. National Audit firms) to conduct regular, possibly annual or some other timeframe to be specified, audits and surety assessments of WEQ-012 Certified CAs.
+The Authorized Certification Authority shall use qualified 3rd parties, (e.g. national audit firms, identified by NAESB for competence in assessing compliance with WEQ-012 controls) to conduct regular, possibly annual or some other timeframe to be specified, audits and surety assessments of WEQ-012 Authorized CAs.
 No auditing or surety assessments of subscribers are necessary.
 [What’s the difference between an audit and a surety assessment?]

-Certified CAs will maintain regularly scheduled audit certifications, such as SAS-70, conducted by industry recognized experts (e.g. National firms) employing appropriate AICPA methodologies, to validate a CAs compliance with WEQ-012.
+Authorized CAs will maintain regularly scheduled audit certifications, such as SAS-70, conducted by industry recognized experts (e.g. national firms) employing appropriate AICPA methodologies, to validate a CAs compliance with WEQ-012.
 Subscribers have no such auditing requirement.

 Reports to NAESB

-Audit results will be provided to NAESB.
+Audit results will be provided (within X timeframe) to NAESB.

 Security breach reports will be provided to NAESB.